Declaration of no-objection – overview

 Before you can perform specific actions or transactions, you need the approval of De Nederlandsche Bank (DNB) in the form of a declaration of no-objection (DNO).

-- DNO for qualifying holdings.
-All parties wanting to acquire or expand a qualifying holding of 10% or more in a financial enterprise must apply for a DNO.
+- DNOs for qualified holdings in a financial undertaking as defined in the Wft.
+If you want to acquire or expand a qualifying holding of 10% or more in a financial enterprise you must apply for a DNO.

-- DNO for banks.
-Banks are required to apply for a DNO if they intend to perform specific acts mentioned in the law.
+- DNOs for banks.
+Banks themselves are required to apply for a DNO if they plan to perform specific acts as described by law.

-- DNO for insurance companies.
-Insurance companies are required to apply for a DNO if they want to reduce their equity capital.
+- DNOs for insurance companies.
+Insurance companies themselves are required to apply for a DNO if they want to reduce their own funds.

 DNO for qualifying holdings